fintechees/Expert-Advisor-Studio/README.md

 ......
 Many features, you can explore them on your own

+## Usage

+I received a lot of questions that asked how to use the Javasacript files in this repository.
+Actually, the usage is different from Nodejs, so, you DON'T need to use "node xxx.js" to run it.
+And, it's much EASIER to run them.
+Because they are browser-based, so, what you need to do is just open the WEB trader of Fintechee and copy-paste the source codes into the CONSOLE panel of the WEB trader and then click the RUN button.
+Then everything is DONE.
+Each file in this repo is indepenedent to each other.
+You can use them respectively.

 ## Live Stream

 We started a live stream on Youtube